EthanPerello/npc-forge/docs/character-examples.md

 ### Model Selection

-**Match Importance**: Use higher tiers for characters central to your story **Iterate**: Start with Standard models and regenerate important elements with higher tiers **Balance Budget**: Use Enhanced/Premium strategically for maximum impact
+**Match Importance**: Use higher tiers for characters central to your story

+**Iterate**: Start with Standard models and regenerate important elements with higher tiers

+**Balance Budget**: Use Enhanced/Premium strategically for maximum impact

+### Chat Development

+**Start Conversations Early**: Begin chatting immediately after character creation

+**Explore Backstory**: Ask about character history and motivations

+**Test Personality**: See how characters respond to different situations

+**Refine Through Chat**: Use conversations to identify areas for character editing

 ## Advanced Techniques